Högskolan i Skövde

 University of Skövde, School of Health Sciences.
 University of Skövde, Digital Health Research (DHEAR).
 Skaraborg Hospital, Skövde, Sweden ; Institute of Health and Care Science, Sahlgrenska Academy, Centre for Person-Centred Care Sahlgrenska Academy, University of Gothenburg, Sweden.

-Diagnostic accuracy and clinical applicability of the Swedish version of the 4AT assessment test for delirium detection, in a mixed patient population and setting2021In: BMC Geriatrics, ISSN 1471-2318, E-ISSN 1471-2318, Vol. 21, no 1, article id 568Article in journal (Refereed)
+Diagnostic accuracy and clinical applicability of the Swedish version of the 4AT assessment test for delirium detection, in a mixed patient population and setting2021In: BMC Geriatrics, E-ISSN 1471-2318, Vol. 21, no 1, article id 568Article in journal (Refereed)

 Abstract [en]